georgeoshardo/SyMBac/docs/source/installation.rst

     pip install SyMBac

-Or to install the development version, run:
+Or to install the development version (recommended for now), run:

 .. code-block:: bash